High concept: Terminology

 High-concept narratives are typically characterized by an overarching "what if?" scenario that catalyzes the following events.
 Many summer blockbuster movies are built on a high-concept idea, such as "what if we could clone dinosaurs?" as in Jurassic Park.

 High-concept narratives differ from analogous narratives.
-In the case of the latter, a high-concept story may be employed to allow commentary on an implicit subtext.
+In analogous narratives, a high-concept story may be employed to allow commentary on an implicit subtext.
 A prime example of this might be George Orwell's Nineteen Eighty-Four, which asks, "What if we lived in a future of totalitarian government?" while simultaneously generating social comment and critique aimed at Orwell's own (real-world) contemporary society.

-Similarly, the Gene Roddenberry's sci-fi series Star Trek went beyond the high-concept storytelling of a futurist starship crew, by addressing 20th century social issues in a hypothetical and defamiliarizing context.
+Similarly, Gene Roddenberry's sci-fi series Star Trek went beyond the high-concept storytelling of a futurist starship crew, by addressing 20th century social issues in a hypothetical and defamiliarizing context.
 Planet of the Apes (1968) likewise engages in social commentary regarding race relations and other topics from modern human society via the lens of the ape civilization, in part as a response by screenplay co-writer Rod Serling to his experiences of anti-Semitism.